bobbyyy15/UnityPath/README.md

 - **SDG 10: Reduced Inequality**
    By connecting volunteers to community organizations, the platform helps in reducing inequality by fostering inclusion and support for marginalized groups.

-- **SDG 16: Peace, Justice, and Strong Institutions**
-   The platform contributes to strengthening institutions by promoting collaboration between volunteers and organizations to address social challenges.

 - **SDG 17: Partnerships for the Goals**
    The platform serves as a catalyst for partnerships by linking volunteers to organizations, fostering cooperation to achieve common goals.